visitworld123/Twin-sight/README.md

 **Keywords**:  Fderated Learning, Label Deficiency, Gradient Conflict.

 **Abstract**:Federated semi-supervised learning (FSSL) has emerged as a powerful paradigm for collaboratively training machine learning models using distributed data with label deficiency.
 Advanced FSSL methods predominantly focus on training a single model on each client.
 However, this approach could lead to a discrepancy between the objective functions of labeled and unlabeled data, resulting in gradient conflicts.
-To alleviate gradient conflict, we propose a novel twin-model paradigm, called \textbf{Twin-sight}, designed to enhance mutual guidance by providing insights from different perspectives of labeled and unlabeled data.
+To alleviate gradient conflict, we propose a novel twin-model paradigm, called **Twin-sight**, designed to enhance mutual guidance by providing insights from different perspectives of labeled and unlabeled data.
 In particular, Twin-sight concurrently trains a supervised model with a supervised objective function while training an unsupervised model using an unsupervised objective function.
 To enhance the synergy between these two models, Twin-sight introduces a neighbourhood-preserving constraint, which encourages the preservation of the neighbourhood relationship among data features extracted by both models.
 Our comprehensive experiments on four benchmark datasets provide substantial evidence that Twin-sight can significantly outperform state-of-the-art methods across various experimental settings, demonstrating the efficacy of the proposed Twin-sight.

 ## The Table of Contents